zachvalenta/jvns.ca/content/post/2017-03-26-bash-quirks.markdown

 ```
 export MYVAR=2
 ```

+When you set an environment variable, all child processes will see that environment variable.
+So if you run `export MYVAR=2; python test.py`, the python program will have MYVAR set to 2.

 The next kind of variable is the **global variable**.
 You assign these just like we described up above.